jeankangdev/Jeankangdev/README.md

 ### Hi, I'm Yuna 👋
-:computer: I'm currently developing in JavaScript, HTML, CSS, Vue, React and Angular.
+:computer: Ceveloping in JavaScript, HTML, CSS, Vue, React and Angular.
-🔭 I'm Seeking 2021 summer coop in Toronto or Vancouver.
+🔭 Seeking 2021 summer coop in Toronto or Vancouver.